steveoh/Presentations/2017/i3/reusability.md

 with other users, package the functions together as a module.
 Modules package together functions in one or more scripts into a folder, which can be shared with others (though they often depend on other modules to run).
 We have used some of the built-in modules, such as the CSV module, and third-party modules, such as ArcPy.
-Let's explore their construction to get a feel of how a module is packaged for use and sharing.
-Open the Chapter13 scripts folder, and look in the functions folder.
 There is a special file inside the folder, which allows the code inside the folder to be imported as a module, just like CSV or any other Python module.